AdobeDocs/marketo.en/help/marketo/product-docs/mobile-marketing/push-notifications/configure-mobile-push-notification.md

    ![](assets/image2016-8-23-16-3a53-3a33.png)

-   If your Push message applies to only one platform (for example, cases for iPhones), then you can exclude the other platform by sliding its selector to Disabled.
+1. If your Push message applies to only one platform (for example, cases for iPhones), then you can exclude the other platform by sliding its selector to Disabled.

      ![](assets/image2016-8-23-16-3a41-3a48.png)

-   Click NEXT.
+1. Click **Next**.

    ![](assets/image2016-8-23-16-3a43-3a28.png)